PX4/PX4-Autopilot/nuttx/configs/sure-pic32mx/README.txt

     directory:

     1) nuttx - This is an ELF file, and
-    2) nuttx.ihx - This is an Intel Hex format file.
+    2) nuttx.hex - This is an Intel Hex format file.
 This is controlled by the setting CONFIG_INTELHEX_BINARY in the .config file.

     The PICkit tool wants an Intel Hex format file to burn into FLASH.
-    However, there are two problems with the generated nutt.ihx:

-    1) The tool expects Intel Hex format files to be named *.hex.
-This is not a significant issue.
-However, just renaming the file to nuttx.hex is *not* sufficient.
-There is another problem:
-    2) The tool expects the nuttx.hex file to contain physical addresses.
-       But the nuttx.ihx file generated from the top-level make will have address in the KSEG0 and KSEG1 regions.
+However, there is a problem with the generated nutt.hex: The tool expects the nuttx.hex file to contain physical addresses.
+But the nuttx.hex file generated from the top-level make will have address in the KSEG0 and KSEG1 regions.

   tools/mkpichex:
   ---------------

-    There is a simple tool in the configs/sure-pic32mx/tools directory that can be used to solve both issues with the nuttx.ihx file.
+    There is a simple tool in the configs/sure-pic32mx/tools directory that can be used to solve both issues with the nuttx.hex file.
 But, first, you must build the the tools:

       cd configs/sure-pic32mx/tools
       make

     Now you will have an excecutable file call mkpichex (or mkpichex.exe on Cygwin).
-This program will take the nutt.ihx file as an input, it will convert all of the KSEG0 and KSEG1 addresses to physical address, and it will write the modified file as nuttx.hex.
+This program will take the nutt.hex file as an input, it will convert all of the KSEG0 and KSEG1 addresses to physical address, and it will write the modified file, replacing the original nuttx.hex.

     To use this file, you need to do the following things:

       . ./setenv.sh    # Source setenv.sh.
 Among other this, this script
                        # will add configs/sure-pic32mx/tools to your
                        # PATH variable
-      make             # Build nuttx and nuttx.ihx
+      make             # Build nuttx and nuttx.hex
-      mkpichex $PWD    # Convert nuttx.ihx to nuttx.hex.  $PWD is the path
+      mkpichex $PWD    # Convert addresses in nuttx.hex.  $PWD is the path
                        # to the top-level build directory.
 It is the only
                        # required input to mkpichex.